-EMPLOYEE FILES
+5.8 EMPLOYEE FILES

 All information in your file is confidential and will not be released to anyone unless subpoenaed by a court of law.
 Only your supervisor, certain administrative staff, and DCF licensing agents (if applicable) are authorized to have access to your employment records.
 The employee files are the property of RCMA, however, supervisors, at their discretion, may provide you with copies upon request.
+In accordance with the State of Florida's General Records Schedule GS1-SL, personnel records are retained for 50 years following the employee's separation or termination of employment.